joearms/joearms.github.com/_posts/2013-05-31-a-week-with-elixir.md

 About a week ago I started looking at [Elixir](http://elixir-lang.org).
 Elixir had been one of
-those things that was vaguely aware of but had not yet time to look at in any detail.
+those things that I was vaguely aware of but had not yet time to look at in any detail.

 This all changed when I discovered the announcement that Dave Thomas